hs105/openai-universe-setup-run/README.md

 ```
 Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?
 ```
-run bash in a docker
+Another test: run bash in a docker
 ```
 sudo docker run -it ubuntu bash
 ```